-Housing Deposit
+Housing Fee

-All students who will reside in campus housing are required to pay a \$125 room deposit in order to receive a housing assignment.
+All students who will reside in campus housing are required to pay the \$300 undergraduate enrollment fee to receive a housing assignment.
 Housing contracts require occupancy for the entire academic year.
-Deposits are held by the University until the student no longer lives on campus.
-Requests for room deposit refunds must be submitted to the Director of Student Life.

 Billing Statements

 Billing statements can be found by logging into WebAdvisor.
 The Student Accounts Office may also send notices to all students with an outstanding balance.
 These notices will be sent electronically to the student's LU email address.
 It is the student's responsibility to check their email address and keep their permanent address up-to-date.
 The student is not relieved of financial liability if a notice is not received.